Bailey-1/DogDating/README.md

 5. Open a browser and either go to localhost or the IP from another machine.
    > localhost:8080

+# Troubleshoot

+1. Restart the browser and webserver.
+I had a issue where the website was very slow and was actually starting to slowdown my computer until I realised firefox was taking up 14GB of memory because I didnt closed the tab in hours.

 # TODO

 - Across the whole site